 We want to avoid trading during the Asia session when there is less volatility.

 The USD/JPY is the second most traded currency pairs and represents 19% of all Forex transactions.
-The Bank of Japan (BOJ) is one of the biggest drivers for USD/JPY exchange rate.
-Unlike other currencies, the Japanese Yen crosses presents good trading opportunities, even during the Asia session because it is during this time that the BOJ is usually trading in the market.
+The Bank of Japan (BOJ) is one of the biggest drivers for the USD/JPY exchange rate.
+Unlike other currencies, the Japanese Yen crosses present good trading opportunities, even during the Asia session because it is during this time that the BOJ is usually trading in the market.

 The Asia session starts at 1:00 GMT and closes at 10:00 GMT.

 If you were to choose to trade only three currencies, I recommend developing a trading plan that sticks with the three major currency pairs: EUR/USD, USD/JPY and GBP/USD.
-Avoid trading minor currency pairs and obscure pairs because they will be less liquid and more prone to some erratic behavior, thus less technical and higher risk of trading.
+Avoid trading minor currency pairs and obscure pairs because they will be less liquid and more prone to some erratic behaviour, thus less technical and higher risk of trading.